strange-v/RemoteWebViewClient/README.md

   i2c_id: bus_a
   id: esptouchscreen_${number}
   display: espdisplay_${number}
+# begin remove for always one
   on_touch:
     then:
-      - script.execute: reset_backlight_timer
       - light.turn_on:
           id: back_light
           brightness: 1.0